khadra1/Project-3-Connectivity/README.md

-Finally download the relevenant dependencies by using the command 'pip freeze > requirements.txt`
+Finally download the relevenant dependencies by using the command `pip freeze > requirements.txt`

 You can now run this project locally!